ThinkingBeyond/BeyondAI-2024/nafiul/README.md

 ![BeyondAI Banner for Research Projects](../BeyondAI_Banner_Research_Projects_2024.png)

+#Machiene Learning in Early Detection of Diabetic Retinopathy

-### Description of Project
+## Description of Project

-**Motivation for Research Question**
-Diabetic Retinopathy (DR) is a leading cause of blindness worldwide, with over 1 million cases of blindness and 3.28 million severe vision impairments.
-Early detection is critical for mitigating its impact, especially in low-resource settings where access to healthcare may be limited.
-This project aims to address this challenge by evaluating machine learning models for effective DR detection, focusing on their applicability in clinical practices and constrained environments.
+This project explores the application of machine learning models, specifically Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs), for the detection and classification of Diabetic Retinopathy (DR).
+DR is a major cause of blindness globally, with over 1 million cases of blindness and 3.28 million cases of severe vision impairments.
+Early and accurate detection can significantly reduce its impact, especially in low-resource settings where healthcare access is limited.

-**Research Question**
+## Motivation for Research Question
+The project addresses the critical need for robust and accessible diagnostic tools for DR in diverse clinical and resource-constrained environments.
+By comparing the performance of CNNs and ViTs, this research aims to identify the optimal model for such contexts, contributing to improved healthcare outcomes.

+## Research Question
-Which machine learning model, Convolutional Neural Networks (CNNs) or Vision Transformers (ViTs), performs better for detecting and classifying stages of Diabetic Retinopathy, particularly in low-resource settings?
+Which machine learning model—Convolutional Neural Networks (CNNs) or Vision Transformers (ViTs)—performs better for detecting and classifying stages of Diabetic Retinopathy, particularly in low-resource settings?

-**Method and Implementation**
+## Method and Implementation
+### Dataset
-1. **Dataset**: The Kaggle DR Dataset 2019 was utilized, comprising 224×224 retinal images categorized into five diagnostic stages of DR.
+The Kaggle DR Dataset 2019, containing 224×224 retinal images, was used.
+The dataset includes images categorized into five diagnostic stages of DR.

-2. **Image Augmentation**: Techniques such as random rotations, shifts, shearing, zooming, and horizontal flipping were applied to increase dataset diversity.
-3. **Model Architectures**:
+### Image Augmentation
+Augmentation techniques were employed to enhance dataset diversity:

+*Rotation:* Random rotations up to ±15°.
+*Shifting:* Horizontal and vertical shifts up to 10%.
+*Shearing & Zooming:* Shearing up to 10% and zooming up to 20%.
+*Flipping:* Horizontal flipping.
+## Model Architectures
+### CNN (Convolutional Neural Networks):

-   - **CNN**: Extracts local features through convolutional layers, refines them via multiple layers, and categorizes images using fully connected layers.
+- Extracts local features using convolutional layers.
+- Refines features through multiple layers.
+- Fully connected layers categorize images based on DR stages.
+### ViT (Vision Transformers):

+- Splits images into 16×16 patches.
-   - **ViT**: Divides images into patches, encodes spatial relationships with positional embeddings, and classifies images using self-attention mechanisms in Transformer blocks.
+- Encodes spatial relationships with positional embeddings.
-4. **Evaluation Metrics**: Training and validation accuracy, F1-score, sensitivity, specificity, and confusion matrices were analyzed to compare model performances.

-**Results**
+- Uses Transformer blocks with self-attention for feature extraction.
+- Classifies images into diagnostic stages.
+## Evaluation Metrics
+- Training and validation accuracy
+- F1-score
+- Sensitivity and specificity
+- Confusion matrices
+## Results
-- **Binary Classification (DR vs. No DR)**: CNNs exhibited higher training accuracy (91-95%) but significant drops in validation accuracy with smaller datasets, suggesting overfitting.
-ViTs maintained stable validation accuracy (~63-94%), indicating better generalization.
+### Binary Classification (DR vs. No DR)
+- CNN: Exhibited higher training accuracy (91-95%) but suffered from significant validation accuracy drops with smaller datasets, indicating overfitting.
+- ViT: Maintained stable validation accuracy (~63-94%), demonstrating better generalization.
+### Multiclass Classification (DR Stages)
-- **Multiclass Classification (DR Stages)**: Both models displayed similar trends for F1-scores, sensitivity, and specificity.
-CNNs had higher training accuracy but plateaued validation accuracy, while ViTs showed consistent performance (~73%) for both metrics.
+Both CNNs and ViTs showed similar trends for F1-scores, sensitivity, and specificity.
+- CNNs achieved higher training accuracy but plateaued in validation accuracy (70-75%).

-**Conclusions**
+- ViTs displayed consistent performance (~73%) for training and validation, suggesting better generalization but limited peak performance.
+### Conclusions
-ViTs demonstrate superior generalization and robustness, making them more suitable for diverse, unseen cases in low-resource settings.
-However, CNNs excel in extracting local features and identifying specific DR stages, which can be advantageous in well-augmented datasets.
-Both models possess unique strengths, suggesting that model selection should be based on application requirements, dataset characteristics, and resource availability.
-Future work could explore hybrid approaches leveraging both models' complementary capabilities.
+- ViTs: Offer better generalization and robustness, making them more suitable for diverse, unseen cases in low-resource settings.
+- CNNs: Excel in extracting local features and distinguishing specific DR stages, performing well with well-augmented datasets.
+- Hybrid Potential: Leveraging the complementary strengths of CNNs and ViTs could lead to optimized detection systems.
+Future research could explore hybrid architectures, fine-tuning techniques, and testing on larger and more diverse datasets for enhanced performance and broader applicability.

+## Mentor
+Devendra Singh Dhami
+Mentorship and guidance were instrumental in shaping the methodology and execution of this project.